-Sedimentation on the Marion Plateau basement initiated on a topographically irregular surface consisting of volcanic and volcaniclastic rocks (Fig. F15A).
-The oldest sediments at Site 1195 include inner platform carbonates of possible Eocene age that could be transported clasts (not represented in Fig. F15A).
+Sedimentation on the Marion Plateau basement initiated on a topographically irregular basement consisting of volcanic and volcaniclastic rocks (Fig. F14A).
+The oldest sediments at Site 1195 include pieces of inner platform carbonates of possible Eocene age that could be transported clasts (not represented in Fig. F14A).
 During the early Miocene (23.8-16.4 Ma) siliciclastic estuarine sediments containing large oyster shells and larger benthic foraminifers accumulated at Site 1193.
 A subsequent sea level rise resulted in the deposition of a thick succession of mixed carbonate/siliciclastic material bearing glauconite and phosphate, which was also recovered at Site 1195.
 Between these two locations, a basement high at Site 1194 apparently formed an island in this time interval.
-Around 18 Ma (late early Miocene), silt-sized skeletal packstone/ grainstone with quartz and terrigenous clays were deposited throughout the northern transect.
+Around 18 Ma (late early Miocene), silt-sized skeletal packstones/grainstones with quartz and terrigenous clays were deposited throughout the northern transect.
 They likely represent the mid- to distal slope sediments of a platform that was located to the north or north-northwest of the study area.
-This sedimentary package formed a gentle, eastward-facing ramp.
-Shallow-water facies, including skeletal rudstone/ floatstone with bryozoans and larger benthic foraminifers first appeared in the northern transect in the early middle Miocene (~16 Ma) (Fig. F15B).
-Silt-sized skeletal wackestone/grainstone with clay and planktonic foraminifers accumulated downslope from these facies at Sites 1192, 1194, and 1195.
-During the middle Miocene (16.4-11.2 Ma), a carbonate platform consisting of shallow-water grainstone/floatstone with bryozoan fragments and larger benthic foraminifers grew on the previous ramp morphology (Site 1193; Subunit IIIA; Fig. F15B).
-Sediment shedding was directed eastward, as shown by seismic data and the presence of upper-slope skeletal packstones at Site 1194 (Subunit IIIB).
+This sedimentary package formed a gentle, eastward-facing ramp (Fig. F14B).
+Shallow-water facies, including skeletal rudstones/floatstones with bryozoans and larger benthic foraminifers first appeared in the northern transect in the early middle Miocene (~16 Ma) (Fig. F14C).
+Silt-sized skeletal wackestones/grainstones with clay and planktonic foraminifers accumulated downslope from these facies at Sites 1194, 1192, and 1195.
+At this time, this carbonate system still showed a homoclinal ramp geometry.

+During the middle Miocene (16.4-11.2 Ma), a thick succession of shallow-water grainstones/ floatstones with bryozoan fragments and larger benthic foraminifers accumulated as part of the MP2 platform (Site 1193; Subunit IIIA; Fig. F14D).
+Sediment shedding was directed eastward, as shown by seismic data and the occurrence of upper-slope skeletal packstones at Site 1194 (Unit IIIB).
 Distal slope sediments were retrieved from Site 1195.
-However, these sediments may not originate from the NMP because the corresponding lithologic horizon at Site 1192 (Subunit III) consists of hemipelagic packstones with glauconite, clay, and no neritic components.
-During this time interval, the NMP had a flat-top morphology with a steep upper-slope between Site 1193 and 1194 (Fig. F15B).
+However, these sediments may not originate from the MP2 platform because the corresponding lithologic horizon at Site 1192 (Subunit III) consists of hemipelagic packstones with glauconite, clay, and no neritic components.
+During this time interval, the MP2 platform exhibited a flat-top platform morphology with a steep upper-slope between Site 1193 and 1194 (Fig. F14D).